-How the performance of the business model and the financial assets held within that business model are evaluated and reported to the entity's key management personnel,
+- How the performance of the business model and the financial assets held within that business model are evaluated and reported to the entity's key management personnel, - The risks that affect the performance of the business model (and the financial assets held within that business model) and, in particular, the way those risks are managed.

-(d) Financial instruments - initial recognition and subsequent measurement (IFRS 9) (continued)

-(i) Financial assets and liabilities (continued)
+- 4. Significant accounting policies (continued) - (d) Financial instruments initial recognition and subsequent measurement (IFRS 9) (continued) - (e) Financial assets and liabilities (continued)